U.S. History: American religious history, digital history, computational history, 19th-century U.S. history

 Lincoln Mullen is an assistant professor in the Department of History and Art History.
 Mullen is a historian of American religion, and his digital historical work has also taken him into U.S. legal history and the history of early American elections.
 At George Mason he teaches undergraduate and graduate courses on digital history, as well as courses on American religion and the history of Christianity.
-His research, syllabi, and CV can be found at his website.
+A full list of his publications and syllabi are available at his website.
+You can also find his C.V. there.

-The Chance of Salvation: A History of Conversion in America (Harvard University Press, forthcoming fall 2017).
+The Chance of Salvation: A History of Conversion in America (Harvard University Press, 2017).

 Mapping Early American Elections.
 Co-PI with Sheila Brennan.
 Digital project funded by the National Endowment for the Humanities (2016–2019).